 Reasons to add a sound bar to your TV

 People add sound bars to their TV because they are easy to install and instantly improve audio quality for movies, sports, TV shows, gaming, and more.
-If you’d like to read about how it’s different from other home audio setups, take a look at our home theatre speakers buying guide.
+While built-in speakers in TVs have improved over the years, they still can’t rival external speakers.
+Adding a sound bar is a great way to get better sound in a small and affordable package.

 1. Better sound quality than built-in TV speakers

-As TVs have become thinner, the size of TV speakers has become smaller in kind.
+As TVs have become thinner, the size of TV speakers has become smaller, too.
 Most TVs also have downward-firing speakers that can sound flat or tinny.
 With thin-panel TVs, speakers are placed under the TV or on the back of the panel.
 That placement doesn’t always produce loud audio either.

 2. Sound bars create an instant home theatre

 Sound bars are loved for how easy they are to install.
-To install most sound bars, it only takes one cable plugged into the HDMI port or optical out and one cable plugged into power.
+To install most sound bars, it only takes one cable connected to the HDMI port or optical out and one cable connected to power.
 They pair easily with most TVs and some can even work with your TV’s remote so you can control your TV and your sound bar together.
+This makes it easy when you’re switching among apps, like going from streaming to binge a show to linear TV to watch the local news or sports.
+Plus, they conveniently double as speakers for music playback, even when the TV is off.

 3. Sleek and space-saving

 A big advantage with sound bars is that they are compact.
-You can mount or place it in your TV setup without taking up too much room.
+You can mount or place one below the TV without taking up too much room.
 This is ideal for smaller homes, rooms, or even apartments.
-They blend well with most living room set-ups, leaving you space throughout the room for other decor or more living space.
+They blend well with most living room setups, leaving you space throughout the room for other decor or more living space.
+Many are matched to TVs, either by brand or size.
+Some TV manufacturers like Samsung and LG even design sound bars specifically to pair with certain model TVs.

 4. Smarter audio features

 Choosing the right sound bar is not just about picking the best-sounding model.
-There are a few important factors to keep in mind to ensure it fits your setup and needs:
+There are other factors to keep in mind to ensure it fits your setup and needs:

 Room size and setup